VectorInstitute/FairSense-AI/docs/index.md

 ## **Introduction**

 FairSense is an AI-driven platform for detecting and analyzing bias in textual and visual content.
 This document outlines the key functions and APIs provided by FairSense for integration and usage.
+We are releasing a multimodal bias detection toolkit

 ---